Dayponce/Portfolio/THESIS Coral Research/README.md

 The purpose of this thesis research is to explore the optimal light spectrum for coral recruits in land-based nurseries that promotes both survival and growth.

-The study investigates the influence of different light spectra on the survival and growth of two tropical scleractinian coral species, Pseudodiploria strigosa and P. clivosa, aged between 5 to 14 weeks post-settlement.
+The study investigates the influence of different light spectra (LED Blue-shifted spectrum, LED Reef-depth spectrum, or Nautural Sunlight) on the survival and growth of two tropical scleractinian coral species, Pseudodiploria strigosa and P. clivosa, aged between 5 to 14 weeks post-settlement.

 The data analysis involves using a Cox proportional hazard model for survival analysis and a Generalized Linear Mixed Effect Model (GLMM) to compare coral growth under different light spectra over time, with the aim of identifying the most beneficial light conditions for successful coral restoration efforts.